IsaiahSama/IsaiahSama/README.md

 I love anime, programming, reading, interacting with others, and learning as much as I can about everything that interests me.

-## Current Project
+## Current Doing
-Optimization on my discord bots

-## Sad fact
-Laptop broke... so no more dev :(
+Improving knowledge on algorithms and preparing for university